Euclidean plane and its relatives; a minimalist introduction: The conformal disc model

-Note that according to Corollary~\ref{cor:h-line}, there is unique h-line which pass through given two distinct points $P$ and $Q$.
-This h-line will be denoted as $(PQ)_h$.
+By Corollary~\ref{cor:h-line}, there exists a unique h-line that passes thru any two distinct h-points $P$ and~$Q$.
+This h-line will be denoted by~ $(PQ)_h$.

 The arcs of hyperbolic lines will be called {}\emph{hyperbolic segments} or \emph{h-segments}.
-An h-segment with endpoints $P$ and $Q$ will be denoted as $[PQ]_h$.
+An h-segment with endpoints $P$ and $Q$ will be denoted as~$[PQ]_h$.

-The subset of h-line on one side from a point will be called {}\emph{hyperbolic half-line} (or \emph{h-half-line}).
-An h-half-line from $P$ passing through $Q$ will be denoted as $[PQ)_h$.
+The portion of an h-line on one side of a point will be called a {}\emph{hyperbolic half-line} (or \emph{h-half-line}).
+More precisely, an h-half-line is the intersection of the h-plane with an arc that is perpendicular to the absolute and has exactly one of its endpoints in the h-plane.
+An h-half-line starting at $P$ and passing thru $Q$ will be denoted as~$[PQ)_h$.

-If $\Gamma$ is the circle containing the h-line $(PQ)_h$ then the points of intersection of $\Gamma$ with absolute are called \emph{ideal points} of $(PQ)_h$.
-(Note that the ideal points of h-line do not belong to the h-line.)
+If $\Gamma$ is the circline containing the h-line $(PQ)_h$, then the points ($A$ and $B$ in the picture) where $\Gamma$ intersects the absolute are called \emph{ideal points} of~$(PQ)_h$.
+(The ideal points of an h-line do not belong to the h-line.)